couple holding hands at wedding ceremony

 Background Checks

 The background checks determine whether an applicant has a criminal record.
+It is important to note that, for immigration purposes, “expunged” or “sealed” records must still be disclosed.
 Although certain crimes can prevent the issuance of a visa, not all crimes will prevent it.
-The United States Citizenship and Immigration Services will not automatically deny an application if there is a minor crime that you have been fined for or served jail time for.
+The United States Citizenship and Immigration Services will not automatically deny an application if there is a minor crime for which you have been fined or served jail time.
 This is particularly the case if your offense was many years ago and you have not committed any other crimes since then.
-If you applied for expungement, you may choose to run a background check on yourself to determine what information is available about a criminal background.
+I

 Our law firm can explain all the opportunities associated with fiancé visas and help you through the entire procedure, as well as discuss whether this is a good option.
 For an initial consultation with a skilled immigration lawyer, contact the Law Office of Cheryl R. David in New York.